danvk/effective-typescript/NOTES.md

   - You can include markdown as a partial just the same as ejs
   - The one annoyance is that single line breaks become paragraph breaks.
   - (This is easy to fix!)
+- Link wrapping
+  - The plugins page indicates I should just write a script but gives no examples https://hexo.io/docs/plugins#Script
+  - The autominifier plugin seems close-ish to what I want https://github.com/chenzhutian/hexo-all-minifier/
+  - The target="_blank" does not work w/ the gtags wrapper.
+Also broken on Brett's site.